 When determining the §199A deduction, aggregating businesses to increase the amount of wages could prove beneficial when applying the wage and asset test.
 For example, assume the taxpayer owns a closely held businesses with many employees and other businesses with a few employees.
 Depending on the circumstances, aggregation may allow the taxpayer to qualify the business with few employees for the §199A deduction by taking advantage of the wages paid by the business with many employees.

 We believe the most effective business plan is one that understands the owner’s personal financial situation and strategic plans for the business while also taking into account the owner’s trust and estate planning and tax- and non-tax-motivated goals.
 Section 199A could offer potential benefits to business owners, but they should take caution to plan effectively and avoid potential pitfalls.
-Also, business owners should consult their tax and legal advisors.
+To avoid these pitfalls, business owners should also discuss these concepts with their tax and legal advisors.